 - Preserve the existing natural water cycle and design the site so that they closely emulate the site’s natural hydrological systems

-- Emphasis on retention of storm water and on-site infiltration as well as ground water recharging
+- Emphasis on retaining rain water and on-site infiltration as well as groundwater recharging

 - Minimize the inefficient use of potable water on the site while maximizing the recycling and reuse of water, including rainwater harvesting, storm water, and gray water.

 3. Energy & Environment

 - Minimize adverse impact on the environment through optimized building siting & design, material selection, and aggressive use of energy conservation measures

 - Maximize the use of renewable energy and other low-impact energy sources

 - Building performance should exceed the minimum criteria of the International Energy Code compliance level by 30%

 - Provide a healthy, comfortable and productive indoor environment for building occupants

 - Utilize the best possible conditions in terms of indoor air quality, ventilation, and thermal comfort, access to natural ventilation and day lighting